All content copyright © 2010-2024 Frank Revelo, www.frankrevelo.com

 Corpse pose (savasana).
 Relax entire body.

-Kneeling on heels (vajrasana or thunderbolt pose) done occasionally, separately from rest of routine.
-If tightness observed in front leg muscles (dorsiflexors), then kneel daily until tightness disappears.
+Kneeling on heels (vajrasana or thunderbolt pose) done occasionally, after or separately from rest of routine.
+If tightness observed in front leg muscles (dorsiflexors), then kneel daily for 20 minutes or so at a time, until tightness disappears.
 Can read or otherwise make use of time while kneeling, since no effort involved.

 Asian squat (malasana pose).
 Opens hips, relaxes lower back muscles, stretches excessively tight calf muscles.
 Gradually build up to multiple squat jumps with Asian squat as bottom position.